 EXPERT | Janet Kramer, MPH, RDN, LD

-Many of our taste preferences are programmed early in life so that by the time we become teenagers, it may be difficult to reprogram.
+Many of our taste preferences are programmed early in life.
+By the time we become teenagers, it may be difficult to reprogram.
 But barring early childhood trauma around eating (such as a severe food allergy, the need for tube-feeding, swallowing difficulty, sensory disorder, etc.) or a problem called “selective eating disorder” (which is adult picky eating), taste and texture preferences can change.
+And it’s important to find healthy food for picky eaters.

 If you have teenage picky eaters, it’s important to normalize eating nutritious foods.
 Parents can do this by (1) serving them as part of a balanced meal; (2) setting a good example by eating them yourself; (3) not forcing; and (4) eating meals together as a family without distractions like TV and phones.